 1) What is a flowchart and why it is important?

-Flowchart shows complete flow of system through symbols and diagrams.
-It is important, because it makes the system easy to understand for developers and all concerned people.
+A Flowchart shows the complete flow of system through symbols and diagrams.
+It is important because it makes the system easy to understand for developers and as well nontechnical stakeholders.

 2) Define Use Case Model?

 Use case model shows a sequence of events and stream of actions regarding any process performed by an actor.

 4) Do you think Activity Diagram is important and how?

 As the name implies, an activity diagram is all about system activities.
 The main purpose of activity diagram is to show various events taking place in an organization in different departments.

 5) Can you name the two types of diagrams heavily used in your field?